redbadger/crux/docs/src/internals/runtime.md

 ## Spawning tasks on the executor

-The first step for anythning to happen is spawning a task from a capability.
+The first step for anything to happen is spawning a task from a capability.
 Each capability is created with a `CapabilityContext`.
 This is the definition:

 ```rust,no_run,noplayground